The Division I Graduation Success Rate (GSR) has risen 12% since 2001. That sounds impressive, but what does it actually mean?

 The green line represents the number of graduates we would have seen had the GSR stayed at the 2001-level across that entire time period (those numbers on the green line increase over time because the number of student-athletes in Division I has been increasing).

 The blue line represents the actual number of annual Division I graduates.
-If you add the blue-green differences across each year, you will see that GSR increases over this span have led to almost 14,000 additional graduates than would have been the case if the GSR observed in 2001 had not changed.
+If you add the blue-green differences across each year, you will see that GSR increases over this span have led to more than 16,500 additional graduates than would have been the case if the GSR observed in 2001 had not changed.

 Download a PDF copy of this Extra Point: Graduation rates - Does a point matter?